NiclasGH/shippr/README.md

 ```

 ## Docker
 **TODO** here you can find a leightweight docker image for use in pipelines.
-It has kubectl, helm and shippr pre-installed
+It has kubectl, helm and shippr pre-installed.
+Most likely debian based